Profile: Aurora cinema shooting killer James Holmes

 - From the section US & Canada

-Before he allegedly shot 12 people dead at a cinema in Aurora, Colorado, James Holmes was considered a quiet young man.
+James Holmes, convicted on 24 counts of murder for shooting 12 people dead at a cinema in Aurora, Colorado, was considered a quiet young man before the attack.

-The 25-year-old had been studying for a PhD in neuroscience at the University of Colorado at Denver, although he was about to quit.
+The 27-year-old - also convicted on multiple counts of attempted murder - had been studying for a PhD in neuroscience at the University of Colorado at Denver, although he was about to quit.

-"He basically was socially awkward, but not to the degree that would warrant suspicion of mass murder or any atrocity of this magnitude," said Billy Kromka, a research assistant at a lab where he spent several months last summer.
+"He basically was socially awkward, but not to the degree that would warrant suspicion of mass murder or any atrocity of this magnitude," said Billy Kromka, a research assistant at a lab where he spent several months.

 The FBI said he had no significant criminal record - local police said he had a speeding ticket from 2011 - and no links to terrorism.